 External IP address

-The easiest way to determine your external IP address is to vistit a website that tells you your IP address.
-If you run a Google search for 'what is my IP address', Google will usually tell you directly in the search results, and you should otherwise see plenty of websites that do this.
-One example is whatismyipaddress.com .
+The easiest way to determine your external IP address is to visit a website that tells you your IP address.
+If you run a Google search for 'what is my IP address', Google will usually tell you directly in the search results, and you should otherwise see plenty of websites listed that do this.

 Local IP address